Bank of England job will put Carney to the test

 Carney might also be tempted to change the bank’s Funding for Lending Scheme which has increased mortgage lending but has not had a big boost on loans flowing to small businesses.

-Carney suggested in February he might favor ramping up the FLS.
+Carney suggested in February he might favour ramping up the FLS.
 It gives banks and building societies access to cheap funds if they keep or raise lending to households and businesses.

 Another way to help growth would be to relax capital buffers British banks must set aside above global minimum requirements, even if that would be a gamble against a surge in defaults.